choosehappy/HistoBlur/README.md

 **Training model with more data**

-By default, HistoBlur will take 10k overlapping patches for training and 2k for validation.
-If you wish to train models at higher magnifications and more data, you can modify the parameters accordingly.
+By default, HistoBlur will take 15k overlapping patches for training and 4k for validation.
+Nevertheless, some of those will be filtered if there is too much white area, meaning that the actual size will often be smaller.
+Nevertheless, If you wish to train models at higher magnifications and more data, you can modify the parameters accordingly.

 ```
-HistoBlur train -f "path/to/wsi.svs" -o blur_detection -d blur_detection_histoblur -l 20.0 -t 15000 -v 3000 -e 120
+HistoBlur train -f "path/to/wsi.svs" -o blur_detection -d blur_detection_histoblur -l 20.0 -t 20000 -v 8000 -e 120
 ```

-Here, the model will be trained at 20.0X magnification and will take a training size of 15k and a validation size of 3k.
+Here, the model will be trained at 20.0X magnification and will take a training size of 20k and a validation size of 8k.
 Additionally, the **-e** flag indicates the number of epochs used (100 by default, here 120).

 **Visualizing training graphs**